 1) What does an average day in the life of a FIRE intern look like?

 Interns typically start the day by catching up on and discussing recent newsworthy events.
 Throughout the day, interns collaborate with various FIRE staffers in helping to support FIRE’s multifaceted response to breaking news, and our ongoing defense of free speech on campus.
-Interns work both individually and in teams, and are involved in a plethora of functions.
+Interns work both individually and in teams, and are involved in a variety of functions.
 This includes everything from development and conference planning to education and outreach.
 Interns also take part in a number of educational sessions with FIRE’s staff and visiting free speech experts.

 2) Is the FIRE internship open to high school students, graduate students, law students, or international students?